Alfonso Montero

-Alfonso Montero Benia (born 23 February 2007) is an Uruguayan footballer who plays as a defender for the under-20 (Campionato Primavera 1) team of club Juventus.
+Alfonso Montero Benia (born 23 February 2007) is an Uruguayan professional footballer who plays as a defender for club Juventus Next Gen.

 Early and personal life

 Montero was born in Montevideo, Uruguay to former Uruguay international footballer Paolo Montero.
 He is the grandson of fellow Uruguayan international Julio Montero Castillo.

 Club career

 Montero began his career with local Montevideo-based side La Escalinata before joining professional club Defensor Sporting at the end of the 2020 season.
-In February 2023, Montero moved to Italian Serie A club Juventus, the club his father had captained during his time as a player.
+In February 2023, Montero moved to Serie A club Juventus, the club his father had captained during his time as a player.
 In September of the same year, he signed his first professional contract, keeping him with the club until 2026.

-At the age of sixteen, he made his debut for Juventus' Primavera (under-19) side, featuring in a 1–1 draw against Lazio in February 2024.
+In early 2023, he joined Juventus' youth set-up, chosen by his father who had become Juventus U19 coach months earlier.
+At the age of sixteen, he made his debut for Juventus' Primavera (under-19) sid on 4 February 2024.
 On 15 October 2024, he was named by English newspaper The Guardian as one of the best players born in 2007 worldwide.
+On 1 December, he was called up by first-team coach Thiago Motta for the upcoming away match against Lecce.
+On 7 August 2026, he renewed his contract with Juventus until 2028.

+Montero made his debut for Juventus Next Gen on 16 August in a Coppa Italia Serie C match drawn 1–1 against Forlì: Juventus NG would later lose on penalties.